sirmicrobe/TT_job_application_material/README.md

 This is just an example for people to have a place to start.

-The ideas presented in this are unpublished so please do not use, especially without credit.
+The ideas presented in this are unpublished so please do not use, especially do not use without credit.

 Good luck!